Skip to main content

 For example, it is fairly common for veterans to rely on their VA health care for medical needs such as service-connected care and prescription medication.
 On the other hand, these same veterans may decide to use Medicare to pay for emergency care, appointments with specialists closer to home, or visits with medical providers outside of the VA network.

-What Are the Most Common Misconceptions About VA Disability and Medicare?
+What Is a Common Misconception About VA Disability and Medicare?

 “I Have Medicare Now, So VA Health Care No Longer Matters”